 In Windows XP, Vista and 7, Check Disk dialog opens, choose Automatically fix file system errors and then click Start button.
 If you want to perform an exhaustive disk check, also activate the Scan for and attempt recovery of bad sectors option.
-Please note that this test might take several hours to complete!
+Please note that this test might take several hours to complete.

-In Windows 8 and 8.1, usually a "You don't need to scan this drive" dialog appears.
+In Windows 8/8.1 and 10, usually a "You don't need to scan this drive" dialog appears (you would have seen the "Restart to repair drive errors" notification from Action Center if the drive's file system was in bad condition).
 For system drive, click Scan drive to double-check; for other drives, click Scan and repair drive.
-If Windows 8 or 8.1 already knows there are problems with the disk, "Repair this drive" dialog appears instead.
-Click Repair drive.

 If this is your second or third hard disk in Windows XP, Vista and 7, the disk check will usually be performed right away.
-Windows 8 and 8.1 will always run a check, even on system drive.
+Windows 8 and newer will always run a check, even on system drive.

 Windows XP always opens the "Disk Check Complete" message after the process is complete.
 Click OK.

-Windows Vista, 7, 8 and 8.1 provide information on whether the scan found any errors.
+Windows Vista, 7, 8/8.1 and 10 provide information on whether the scan found any errors.
 If the message says "Your device or disk was successfully scanned", there were no problems found and you can click Close.

 In case the message is "Some problems were found and fixed" in Windows Vista and later, you can click the See details button or Show Details link to find out what exactly was repaired.
-In Windows 8 and 8.1, this opens Application log of Event Viewer, with event filter for Event ID 26226 applied.
+In Windows 8/8.1 and 10, this opens Application log of Event Viewer, with event filter for Event ID 26226 applied.